-Casey Anthony: Did She Have Help Dumping Dead Daughter?
+Casey Anthony: Did She Have Help Dumping Dead Tot?
 Investigation Discovery ‘Murder Mystery’ On Sunday

 Caylee Anthony’s Death Was A Homicide.
 But Who Did It?

-Detectives were called to a swampy scene in the woods, where the human skull of a child had been found, in late 2008.
+Detectives were called to a swampy scene in the woods, where the human skull of a child had been found in late 2008.
 The dead body belonged to Caylee Anthony, the missing toddler who vanished in June of that same year.
 An autopsy report could not pinpoint a cause of death due to the condition of the remains.
 The skull did not show signs of trauma, according to the examination conducted by the office of Dr. Jan Garavaglia, also known as Dr. G.

 Cindy Anthony stated that her daughter, Casey Anthony, left her home headed to Jacksonville, Florida, for a job with Universal Studios.
-She later learned that Casey Anthony had lied and was, in fact, in Orlando, Florida, with her boyfriend.
+She later learned that Casey Anthony was in fact in Orlando, Florida, with her boyfriend.
 The doting grandmother became worried when she was never able to speak to her granddaughter, Caylee, with whom she had a very close relationship.
-Even more suspicious, the car that Casey Anthony had been driving smelled like a dead body had been stored inside the trunk.
+Even more suspicious, the car that Casey Anthony had been driving smelled like a dead body had been inside the trunk.

 Casey Anthony: "I sleep pretty good at night."